LinCAS-lang/LinCAS/README.md

 ## Contributing
 Any help or idea is welcome.
 The project is ambitious and reuires a lot of work.
 Whoever wants to contribure can open a branch, make some changes and then pull a request.

-To report bugs, or to suggest some feature, open an issue ensuring it does not already exist
+To report bugs, or to suggest some feature, open an issue ensuring it does not already exist.